guileen/stormjs/Readme.md

-stormjs, intelligent compiler
+stormjs, intelligent compiler for nodejs
 ========

-StormJS, intelligent compiler for nodejs
+If nodejs is assembly language, then stormjs is C language.

+Assembly language is fast, but hard to code, C can compile to target assembly code, and C is fastest compare to any other compiler.

 Serial
 ----